MarenaKeys/Diffusion_Model/README.md

 ## Task 3: Pretrained Models

-For the first notebook, I used images of cats to train the model and for the second model, I used images of yorkies.
+For this task, I trained two models on Google Colab using DreamBooth.
+For the first notebook, I used images of cats to train the model and for the second model, I used images of Yorkshire Terriers (Yorkies) dogs.
 The resulting images of the first model were more realistic compared to the images produced in the second model.

 ### Getting Started
-Install dependencies
+**Install dependencies** <br>
+Both models require certain packages/software to be installed in order to run the model.
+Below is an example from the notebook trained on Yorkies: <br>
 ```

 !wget -q https://gist.githubusercontent.com/FurkanGozukara/be7be5f9f7820d0bb85a3052874f184e/raw/d8d179da6cab0735bd5832029c2dec5163db87b4/train_dreambooth.py